 September is self-care awareness month.
 Too often we find ourselves neglecting our own personal needs to take care of others.
 I’m guilty for sure.
 It’s so imperative to take time out to take care of ourselves.

-That chocolate waffles have a slightly crispy exterior and a soft pillowy interior.
-I think they are best served warm but if you can also eat them room temperature if you are into that sort of thing. ‘
+These chocolate waffles have a slightly crispy exterior and a soft pillowy interior.
+I think they are best served warm but you can also eat them at room temperature if you are into that sort of thing. ‘

 The sausage can also be prepared stovetop by adding by slicing them long and adding them to a lightly oiled skillet.
 This will give them a crispy charred exterior which adds even more flavor.
 Method 1 is more hands-off and makes it easier when cooking multiple things.
 Method 2 is preferred and far more flavorful.

 I then add my signature folded eggs.
 I personally prefer a good low and slow-cooked egg but when I’m short for time I’ll turn my heat up to medium-high, beat my eggs with seasoning, and our into the pan.
 The key to retaining the moisture is shagging vigorously and using a baking spatula or wooding spoon to release the edges and fold the egg to the center.

 After all the elements are complete, all you have to do is assemble the sandwich and give it a healthy pour of syrup.
 Watch that drip but don’t wait too long to sync your teeth in.

 Well, that’s simple, by following this delicious recipe, of course.
 If you’re feeling adventurous, try a different flavor for your waffle; substitute the chicken sausage for pork or beef.
 Whatever your taste buds desire.
 But I believe this recipe will give you a shot at creating the best waffle sandwich if I do say so myself.
 Wink wink…

 How can you make waffles without a waffle iron?